Gleyber Torres Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The Tigers pitching staff is 23rd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.55).
+- The Tigers have a 4.47 team ERA that ranks 19th across all MLB pitching staffs.

-- Tigers pitchers combine to give up 160 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

 © 2023 Data Skrive.
 All rights reserved.